 Evaluating Feasibility For The 6 Steps Of Product Development

-Let’s start with the six standard phases for NPD and what a feasibility study looks at for each:
+Let’s start with the six standard phases for new product development (NPD) and what a feasibility study looks at for each:

 For the ideation portion of the process, the study will evaluate and make recommendations on the availability of the right industrial designers and the clarity of the product vision.
 Then for research, it will assess what type of research is needed, how much effort will be required, and the availability of key information.
 This is also where you take an initial look at the intellectual property (IP) landscape.